All Episodes

 You know, this is my take on elections and on loyalty.

-The last people on are the first people off.
+The last people on are the first people off because every presidency is going to hit bumps in the road.

-And the people that were so quick to attack, slander, abandon Trump, now that are kissing the ring, I guess, as we watch this long litany of people walking into Trump Tower, getting filmed by the live cam waiting there, not knowing about the secret entrance that Hannity knows about.
+And the people that were so quick to attack, slander, abandon Trump, now that are kissing the ring, I guess, as we watch this long litany of people walking into Trump Tower, getting filmed by the live chem waiting there, not knowing about the secret entrance that Hannity knows about.

 I hope Trump isn't stupid enough to fall for this crap.